0xAX/asm/content/asm_5.md

         EXIT 0
 ```

-Looking at the example above we may see how to use structures and their instances.

 ## Example

-Traditionally each previous chapter was ended with an example.
-All of the previous examples were pretty trivial.
-They may look a bit like an artificial programs that do not do anything useful.
-Since we already know assembler a little bit we can take a look at something practical.
-In this time I would suggest to take a look at the real code from the very popular open source project - [ffmpeg](https://en.wikipedia.org/wiki/FFmpeg).
-It has significant amount of code written in assembly mainly for the sake of performance.
-You can be sure in it if you will try to find all the files with the `.asm` extension.
-Luckily, this project also uses NASM, so most of things should be similar to us.
+Traditionally, each chapter ends with an example.
+So far, the examples we've looked at were fairly simple — they might even look a bit artificial, since they didn't do anything particularly useful.
+Now that we know assembler a little bit more, we can take a look at something more practical.
+This time, let's have a look at the real code from the very popular open source project - [ffmpeg](https://en.wikipedia.org/wiki/FFmpeg).
+FFmpeg contains a significant amount of code written in assembly, mostly written for performance reasons.
+You can see this for yourself by searching for all files with the `.asm` extension.
+Fortunately, the project uses NASM, so much of the code will look familiar.

 Let's take a look at the definition of the macro `REPX` defined in the [x86inc.asm](https://github.com/FFmpeg/FFmpeg/blob/master/libavutil/x86/x86inc.asm) source code file: